webERP Tutorials

 The work order status shows demand for the raw materials needed to manufacture the inductor, which indicates they have not been issued.

-You will also see that there is qty 10 of 20000001-00 on order from its item screen.
+You will also see that there is qty 10 of item 100-0004 on order.

 Receive Output Goods

 When the output items have been manufactured they are received against the work order.
 For simplicity I will assume the manufacturing process was flawless, with no waste and all the manufactured items meet spec (see the manufacturing and test procedure filed in the Knowledge Base).
+TODO correct link

 Items listed on the BOM as auto-issue will issue to the work order at this time.